Lida Persili

-Lida Persili (Lombardy, 19th century) was an Italian painter, mainly of landscapes.
+Lida Persili (19th century) was an Italian painter, mainly of landscapes.

 Biography

-Persili was a resident of Milan.
+Persili was born in Lombardy and lived in Milan.
 Among her masterworks are: La Sonno a Caprino; Lecco da Olginate; Veduta di Lecco; Lago di Como; L'Adda; Casolare; Pianura lombarda, and Val della Sonna.
 She exhibited in some Italian Exhibitions, among them the Promotrice of Florence, and the 1884 Turin Exhibition and other expositions at Rome.